-Plumbers Medina assemble, detect issues, and repair pipes that carry water or gas in homes and businesses.
+Plumbers assemble, detect issues, and repair pipes that carry water or gas in homes and businesses.
 They must have good problem-solving skills to rapidly analyze a situation, weigh options, and precisely select the best course of action.

 They must collaborate with other construction professionals during renovations and new builds to ensure everything works correctly.
 They also need strong verbal communication skills to explain costs and processes to customers.